lwndhrst/home-manager/README.md

 }
 ```

-## WSL
+## Misc

-- For removing Windows PATH and disabling execution of Windows binaries add the following to `/etc/wsl.conf`:
+- For removing Windows PATH and disabling execution of Windows binaries on WSL add the following to `/etc/wsl.conf`:
    ```
    [interop]
    enabled = false